AI Operations Weekly | Systems & Security | April 2026

 - 7. Log File Exposure — Verbose logs stored in web-accessible directories with no access controls.

-- 8. Insufficient Rate Limiting — No limits on API endpoints, enabling cost-driving abuse.
+- 8. Insufficient Rate Limiting — No limits on API access points, enabling cost-driving abuse.

-- 9. Cross-Agent Communication Vulnerabilities — Multi-agent deployments use unvalidated trust by default.
+- 9. Cross-Agent Communication Vulnerabilities — Multi-agent setups use unvalidated trust by default.

 Every one of these vulnerabilities ships active.
-Closing them requires specific configuration steps.
-Most deployments never take them.
+Closing them requires specific setup steps.
+Most businesses never take them.

 What Happened to Sarah’s Client

 Sarah Okonkwo runs a boutique e-commerce consulting agency.
-She deployed agents for three clients—each handling customer service and product inquiry responses, each connected to product catalogs, pricing databases, and inventory systems.
+She set up agents for three clients—each handling customer service and product inquiry responses, each connected to product catalogs, pricing databases, and inventory systems.

 In November 2025, one client called her.
 A competitor’s website had updated its product positioning to directly address three specific objections that only showed up in their customer inquiry data.
 Sarah pulled the logs.
 The unauthenticated API endpoint had been receiving external queries for six weeks.
 Someone had been systematically querying the agent, surfacing pricing rationale, customer objection language, and product differentiation strategy.

 The agent answered everything.
-It was configured to answer product questions.
+It was set up to answer product questions.
 These were product questions.

 Her client’s data had been scraped through the front door of their own AI agent, in broad daylight, for six weeks.
 The client terminated the contract.
 Sarah estimates the total cost to her business at around $40,000 in lost and foregone revenue.